theTruth777/textler.io/README.md

 ## Deployment

-If you want to build textler.io for production, you have to run the following command from the project root:
+If you want to build textler.io for production, you have to run the following command from the inside of the container:

 ```
 $ yarn build